Bubbly Crispy Focaccia

 The Beauty of Cold-Fermented Focaccia

-What Is the Stretch and Fold Technique?
+Do I need to use the Stretch and Fold Technique?

-Think of this as a gentle way to strengthen your dough—without kneading.
+Stretch and Fold is a gentle way to strengthen your dough—without kneading.

 Instead of pressing and working the dough hard (like traditional kneading), you lift, stretch, and fold it over itself.
 This builds structure while keeping the dough soft and airy—perfect for bubbly breads like focaccia.
+(For more information, check out this blog post here)

 Frequently Asked Questions (FAQ)